HnZGaming/TorchMonitor/manual.md

 ## Download & install Grafana OSS or Enterprise

-Grafana provides OSS and Enterprise versions which differ slightly to one another.
+Enterprise version is recommended.
+It's called "enterprise" but free to download & use.
-Unless you plan to edit the source code the Enterprise version is recommended (it's free to host despite the name).
+If you plan to edit the program you might choose the OSS version.
+See the official manual for details.

 Port (default TCP 3000) needs to open so that you can access the Web interface from the Internet.